COVID-19 Baseball Safety Guidelines

 - A risk assessment should take place before any event to ensure the risks are identified and mitigated.
 See BBF Appendix Risk Assessment.

 - Limiting capacity at the venue for the safety of all and following local and government guidelines.
-For example, 14 players, coaches, and managers on playing field per sider and up an additional two officials for a maximum of 30 persons in a game.

 - Increased frequency of sanitation items of high touch areas, bathrooms, dugouts, etc.